Stem Cell Technology

 The Importance of Stem Cell Therapy

 Stem cells allow us to study how organisms grow and develop over time.
 Stem cells can replace diseased or damaged cells that cannot heal or renew themselves.
-To develop and research and find new drugs and medicines, stem cells can be used to test these chemical and drugs.
-Stem cells can helps us to understand what is called the “genetic machinery”.
-All ready tremendous efforts are going on to treat diseases like Parkinson’s Disease, Leukemia (Bone Marrow Transplants) diabetes, multiple sclerosis, etc using stem cell therapy.
-Another area of importance is to regenerate tissues to be used as skin grafts to treat patients suffering severe burns.
+To develop and research and find new drugs and medicines, stem cells can be used to test these chemicals and drugs.
+Stem cells help us to understand what is called the “genetic machinery.”
+Tremendous efforts are already ongoing to treat diseases like Parkinson’s Disease, Leukemia (Bone Marrow Transplants), diabetes, multiple sclerosis, etc., using stem cell therapy.
+Another area of importance is to regenerate tissues to be used as skin grafts to treat patients suffering from severe burns.

-The supporters of Stem cell therapy argue that embryonic stem cell research (ESCR) fulfills the ethical obligation to alleviate human suffering.
+The supporters of Stem Cell Therapy argue that embryonic stem cell research (ESCR) fulfills the ethical obligation to alleviate human suffering.
 The end justifies the means.
-If the research is directed towards making the human species disease and pain free, any kind of research including Stem cell research should be allowed and pursued.
+If the research is directed towards making the human species disease and pain-free, any kind of research including stem cell research should be allowed and pursued.
 They further argue that as excess IVF embryos will be discarded anyway, they should better be used in research.
-As far as Stem cell nuclear transfer SCNT (Therapeutic Cloning) is concerned, it produces cells in a petri dish, not out of pregnancy.
+As far as Stem Cell Nuclear Transfer (SCNT) or Therapeutic Cloning is concerned, it produces cells in a petri dish, not out of pregnancy.

-Those who oppose the stem cell therapy accuse the researchers involved in this as murders.
+Those who oppose the stem cell therapy accuse the researchers involved in this as murderers.
 Their argument is that extracting the stem cells from a human blastocyst leads to the destruction or killing of the embryo, which amounts to murdering, or killing a potential human life.
-Further there is risk of commercial exploitation of the couples who willingly or unknowingly become participants in ESCR.
+Further, there is a risk of commercial exploitation of the couples who willingly or unknowingly become participants in ESCR.
 Some opponents also predict that in the future this will lead to reproductive cloning.

 It is not easy to decide or resolve the serious ethical issues surrounding this area of research.
-Often question is asked as to at what stage of embryonic development the blastocyst should be regarded as a “person with life”.
-Often the blastocyst used in the stem cell research is microscopically so small with no nervous system, that the supporters of the stem cell therapy do not consider it as live.
+Often the question is asked as to at what stage of embryonic development the blastocyst should be regarded as a “person with life.”
+Often the blastocyst used in stem cell research is microscopically so small with no nervous system, that the supporters of stem cell therapy do not consider it as living.
 There is also a conflict between embryonic stem cell research science and religion, as most of the major world religions do not support using embryos for research.
-There have been major hurdles in creating and formatting a human public policy on this issue due to sensitive nature of the problem.
+There have been major hurdles in creating and formulating a human public policy on this issue due to the sensitive nature of the problem.

 Several methods have been developed to study haematopoiesis and stem cells:

-a) Repopulation assay- Edmens Snell’s group created mice which were genetically identical by mating of sibling mice after 21 generations.
-Two groups of mice were lethally X- irradiated to destroy their blood cell forming capacity.
-One of this group was injected with marrow cells from the femur bone of a normal and healthy albino mice.
+a) Repopulation assay - Edmens Snell’s group created mice which were genetically identical by mating of sibling mice after 21 generations.
+Two groups of mice were lethally X-irradiated to destroy their blood cell-forming capacity.
+One of these groups was injected with marrow cells from the femur bone of a normal and healthy albino mouse.
 It was observed that this group survived whereas the mice in the other group died.
 The spleen of mice which survived had the colonies of the bone marrow cells just like bacterial colonies on a Petri plate.
 This came to be known as colony forming units of spleen (CFU-S) and the technique is known as repopulation assay.

-b) The in vitro clonal assay- In this assay, the stem cells proliferate to form colonies of differentiated cells on semi-solid media.
+b) The in vitro clonal assay - In this assay, the stem cells proliferate to form colonies of differentiated cells on semi-solid media.
 This assay helps in identifying growth factors required for the formation of blood cells from the primitive stem cells.
-One of the first commercialized biotechnology product – erythropoietin was assayed by this procedure.
+One of the first commercialized biotechnology products – erythropoietin – was assayed by this procedure.

-c) Long term marrow culture- In this method, the marrow cells from femur bone were grown under in vitro conditions on plastic surfaces.
-These techniques were helpful in bone marrow transplantation and treatment of blood cancer by releasing immature blood cells into the blood stream.
+c) Long term marrow culture - In this method, the marrow cells from the femur bone were grown under in vitro conditions on plastic surfaces.
+These techniques were helpful in bone marrow transplantation and treatment of blood cancer by releasing immature blood cells into the bloodstream.

-d) Embryonic stem cell culture- Embryonic stem cells are cell lines derived from the inner cell mass of fertilized mouse embryo without the use of immortalizing or transforming agents.
-The Inner cell mass (ICM) are the cells that are maintained in tissue culture in the presence of irradiated fibroblast cells.
+d) Embryonic stem cell culture - Embryonic stem cells are cell lines derived from the inner cell mass of a fertilized mouse embryo without the use of immortalizing or transforming agents.
+The Inner Cell Mass (ICM) are the cells that are maintained in tissue culture in the presence of irradiated fibroblast cells.
 These cells are often used in creating chimeric mice.
 In 1998, J.A.
-Thomson developed the method to multiply the human embryonic stem cells.
-Human ICM can also be now derived either by IVF or from germ cell precursors and cultured on a Petri plate.
-The differentiation of these cells into lineage restricted (neuronal and glial) cells can be accomplished by altering the media in which the cells grow.
+Thomson developed the method to multiply human embryonic stem cells.
+Human ICM can now also be derived either by IVF or from germ cell precursors and cultured on a Petri plate.
+The differentiation of these cells into lineage-restricted (neuronal and glial) cells can be accomplished by altering the media in which the cells grow.

-e) The ICM cells could be used to create chimeric mice.
-In chimeric mice it was possible to take ES cells from a black mouse and implant it into the embryo of an albino mouse (white).
-The progeny so developed had skin colour of black and white ( a chimera).
+e) The ICM cells could be used to create chimeric mice - In chimeric mice it was possible to take ES cells from a black mouse and implant them into the embryo of an albino mouse (white).
+The progeny so developed had skin color of black and white (a chimera).

 Following diagram shows the scheme of obtaining chimeras.